joshhaug/joshhaug.github.io/_posts/2016-10-04-about-this-site.md

 **How did you get math to render on your site?**

 > Great question.
-The math here is rendered using [MathJax](https://www.mathjax.org/).
-All I did was navigate to Jekyll's `_layouts/post.html` and included this snippet:
+The math on this site is rendered using [MathJax](https://www.mathjax.org/).
+To get this working, I navigated to Jekyll's `_layouts/default.html` and included this snippet:

 {% highlight html %}
 <script type="text/javascript"